A Holistic Approach – The Secret To Treating Demodectic Mange

 3. Repair and restore immune health.

-• A naturally weak or compromised immune system
+• A weak or compromised immune system

-• The accompanying yeast issues
+• Yeast issues

-You’ll also want to check out this video on easy immune building tricks by respected holistic vet and immunology expert, Dr. Gerald Buchoff.
+You’ll also want to check out this video on easy immune-building tricks by respected holistic vet and immunology expert, Dr. Gerald Buchoff.

-The four key areas that need support are digestion, yeast control, detox and immune function.
+The four key areas that need support are digestion, yeast control, detox, and immune function.
 If you’re interested in learning more, visit the Immune Function section here.
 It’s packed with ideas on how to help support your dog’s health and healing.